Metacognition and Uncertainty Communication in Humans and Large Language Models: Metrics for Assessing the Confidence-Accuracy Relationship

-\textbf{Metacognitive sensitivity} quantifies how ``diagnostic'' confidence judgments are of decisional accuracy---i.e., whether they reliably discriminate between correct or incorrect answers (Figure \ref{fig:confaccresults}, top row).
-Within the human literature, metacognitive sensitivity metrics include \textit{phi} ($\phi$) correlation (i.e., the correlation between accuracy and confidence across trials), the \textit{area under the type 2 receiver operating characteristic curve (AUC)}---corresponding to the probability that a randomly sampled correctly answered question receives a higher confidence score than a randomly sampled incorrectly answered question---and a signal detection theoretic metric known as \textit{meta-d'} (analogous to \textit{d'} from signal detection theory), among others \citep{fleming2014how}.
 In contrast, \textbf{metacognitive calibration} refers to whether an observer reports a generally appropriate level of confidence given their probability of being correct.
 For example, if an individual---or an LLM---reports 75\% confidence across multiple trials, calibration can be considered optimal when the actual proportion of correct answers in those trials is also 75\% \citep{maniscalco2024optimal}.
 The \textit{Expected Calibration Error (ECE)} is often used in computer science research to summarize the overall discrepancy between confidence and accuracy.
 ECE is typically computed by binning predictions according to confidence levels and comparing average confidence within each bin to the empirical accuracy.
 Calibration curves---graphs plotting model confidence against observed accuracy---are also commonly used to visualize calibration performance (Figure \ref{fig:confaccresults}, bottom row).
 A perfectly calibrated system would exhibit a calibration line that falls on the diagonal (i.e., predicted confidence equals actual accuracy at all levels).
 Deviations from this line reflect systematic biases such as \textit{overconfidence} (when predicted confidence exceeds accuracy) or \textit{underconfidence} (when accuracy exceeds confidence).
 However, note that in the literature on human metacognition, \textit{apparent} over- or under-confidence may in fact be mathematically optimal when considering reward functions or the observer's global strategy or goals, such as whether it is more desirable to maximally avoid high-confidence errors given the consequences of such errors in the environment \citep{maniscalco2024optimal}.